What Are The Effects and Symptoms of Sleep Apnea?

 Some may suspect that they have sleep apnea, and even have had a sleep test completed in the past, only to be told that they don’t have any problems.
 This likely means the progress of this disease is so early that it’s gone undetected, but it doesn’t necessarily mean that you shouldn’t be concerned.

-Those who having snoring problems or mild sleep disturbances likely have bodies that are compensating for the problem now, but this could change down the road.
+Those who have snoring problems or mild sleep disturbances likely have bodies that are compensating for the problem now, but this could change down the road.

 Symptoms of Sleep Apnea (#1) - Mouth Breathing